thetarby/message-service/README.md

 ```
 As soon as docker containers are up and running, MessageService starts to run on localhost:8000.
 It has a browsable api too so that you can check it out by going `localhost:8000/messaging/api` and try from browser.
 At startup MessageService populates database with 10 default users with usernames user0, user1... all of which has the same password `pass12345`.

+## Tests
+Most of the functionality in services are tested with test cases.
+Tests could be run inside the container with the command `python manage.py test`

 ## About Rest Api
 MessageService has a browsable api which means you can
 - go to `http://localhost:8000/messaging/api` in your browser